Michaela McQueen: Storylines

 Michaela drunkenly sleeps with Zak Ramsey (Kent Riley), but the next day both regret it.
 On New Year's Eve 2008, Michaela and Zak sleep together again and they later begin a relationship.
 Michaela clashes with Zak's sister Hayley Ramsey (Kelly-Marie Stewart), but they later become friends.
 When Zak's brother Caleb (Michael Ryan) is killed in Afghanistan, Zak proposes to Michaela due to his grief.
 Zak goes out binge drinking and sleeps with a stranger.
 When Michaela finds out, she ends their relationship.
 However, they get back together when he admits his love for her.
 After Michaela discovers that Zak has been involved in secret racist attacks with Jacqui's boyfriend Des Townsend (Kris Deedigan), she calls off their engagement once again, which leads to Zak leaving the village.
 Michaela is sacked from her job as a journalist, so decides to move to London to be with Zak.
 Michaela leaves in November 2010.

 In Hollyoaks Later Michaela returns when Myra and Mercedes go on a hen night in Ibiza, where Michaela is now living.
 She reveals she has split from Zak and is now dating a man called Michael who she is living with.
 She is stranded on a desert island where she reveals her relationship is false and decides to go back to Chester.
 She arrives back in Chester in October 2011 and takes an immediate disliking to Amy's fiancé, Lee.
 After Lee leaves for New York, she helps Amy get over her grief.
 Amy leaves in August 2012 and soon after, Josh returns with a job offer for Michaela to tour with a band.
 She agrees and leaves the village.

-In November 2014, it was said by Myra that Jacqui and Michaela couldn't make it to Carmel's funeral, and also the wedding of her brother John Paul and Ste in December.